-Title: Producing one-off components to restore or maintain the operational functions of plant or machinery in the workplace Y/616/4464 Unit Number: Y/616/4464 Learning outcomes The learner will be able to: ssment criteria earner can: work and res producing or relating to the cources when ne-off 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments, workshop manuals, parts manuals and manufacturers' information. maintain the functions of • 1.2 Comply with information and/or instructions derived from risk assessments and method statements. machinery.
+Title: Producing one-off components to restore or maintain the operational functions of plant or machinery in the workplace Unit Number: Y/616/4464 '/616/4464 Learning outcomes The learner will be able to: earner can: work and res producing on relating to the ources when e-off 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments, workshop manuals, parts manuals and manufacturers' information. components maintain the functions of p operational 1.2 Comply with information and/or instructions derived from risk assessments and method statements. machinery.
 1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
-1.4 Describe different types of information, their source and how they are interpreted in relation to: - drawings, specifications, schedules, method statements, risk assessments, workshop manuals, parts manuals, manufacturers' information and current regulations governing and associated with plant and machinery maintenance.
-2 Know how to comply with relevant legislation and official guidance when producing one-off components to restore or maintain the operational 2.1 Describe their responsibilities regarding potential accidents and health hazards, whilst working: - in the workplace, below ground level, at height, in confined spaces, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting. functions of machinery.
+Describe different types of information, their source and how they are interpreted in relation to: - drawings, specifications, schedules, method statements, risk assessments, workshop manuals, parts manuals, manufacturers' information and current regulations governing and associated with plant and machinery maintenance.
+2 Know how to comply with relevant legislation and official guidance when producing one-off components to restore or maintain the operational 2.1 Describe their responsibilities regarding potential accidents and health hazards, whilst working: - in the workplace, below ground level, at height, in confined spaces, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting. functions of property.
 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
-2.3 Explain what the accident reporting procedures are and who is responsible for making reports. working prace producing or components maintain the functions of ne-off to restore or operational 3.1 Use health and safety control equipment and access equipment (if applicable) safely to carry out the activity in accordance with current legislation and organisational requirements when producing one-off components to restore or maintain the operational functions of plant or machinery. macninery machinery Comply with information relating to specific risks to health when producing one-off components to restore or maintain the operational functions of plant or machinery.
+2.3 Explain what the accident reporting procedures are and who is responsible for making reports. working prace producing on components maintain the functions of p ntain safe and healthy 3.1 king practices when ducing one-off aponents to restore or ntain the operational ctions of plant or 3.1 Use health and safety control equipment and access equipment (if applicable) safely to carry out the activity in accordance with current legislation and organisational requirements when producing one-off components to restore or maintain the operational functions of plant or machinery. machinery 3.2 Comply with information relating to specific risks to health when producing one-off components to restore or maintain the operational functions of plant or machinery.